wuboy0307/go-gpdb/README.md

 # Setup

+You can use either of the two method "using vagrant" & "manual" to install the gpdb auto installer, below is the step to install using the two methods.

 #### Using Vagrant

-+ On your MAC install vagrant using
++ On your MAC install vagrant using the below command ( if vagrant executable is not already installed )

 ```
 brew cask install vagrant